COSTA RICA IMMIGRATION & MOVING EXPERTS

 16.)
 Q. If we are coming to Costa Rica and plan to submit our paperwork for our legal status, can we purchase one-way tickets only to Costa Rica?

-A. Tickets proving a return flight to your home Country or proof of ongoing travel is required.
-Your ticket should indicate that your planned stay in Costa Rica does not exceed 90 days which is the amount of time typically a tourist is granted.
+A. Tickets proving a return flight to your home country or proof of ongoing travel is required.
+Your ticket should indicate that your planned stay in Costa Rica does not exceed 180 days which is the amount of time typically a tourist is granted.
 I would suggest that when you are at the check-in counter at YOUR airport in your hometown, ask for a printed itinerary.
 Have it ready to present to the Immigration officer here in Costa Rica if requested.